 Why do women with ADHD have more anxiety?

-They tell you that you have generalized anxiety disorder.
+They tell you it's generalized anxiety disorder.
 They prescribe antidepressants.
-They help a little, but you still feel constantly on alert, hypervigilant, exhausted from anticipating every possible mistake.
+The pills help a little, but you still feel permanently on alert, hypervigilant, worn out from bracing for every possible mistake.

 Nobody looks for ADHD.
-Nobody asks if that anxiety is a response to a brain that's been failing you your entire life.
+Nobody asks whether the anxiety is your response to a brain that's been quietly failing you your whole life.

 50-60% of adults with ADHD have at least one anxiety disorder.
-In women with ADHD, the prevalence is even higher (Solberg et al., 2025).
+In women with ADHD the prevalence runs even higher (Solberg et al., 2025).

-Women with ADHD are five times more likely to experience anxiety than women without ADHD.
-59% of women diagnosed with ADHD have an additional psychiatric disorder, compared to only 5% of women without ADHD (ADDitude, 2024).
+Women with ADHD are five times more likely to experience anxiety than women without it.
+59% of women diagnosed with ADHD have an additional psychiatric disorder, against only 5% of women without ADHD (ADDitude, 2024).

 This isn't a personality problem.
 It's biology.